 Heroin Withdrawal Medication

-Heroin detox and recovery now includes several medications which will ease the discomfort and pain of heroin withdrawal.
+Heroin detox and recovery now include several medications which will ease the discomfort and pain of heroin withdrawal.
 These medications are not cures for heroin addiction.
 Rather, they help alleviate the symptoms of heroin withdrawal and detox and make it much easier to transition into a long-term program of recovery.

 Methadone has been prescribed for heroin withdrawal for many years and dates back as far as World War II.